esa/nanosat-mo-framework/docs/source/sdk.rst

 ===
 The NMF includes a Software Development Kit (or SDK).

 The SDK provides support and tools to develop and test your space apps and ground applications.
-The SDK generator is located is the **sdk/** folder of the repository.
+The SDK generator is located in the **sdk/** folder of the repository.
 To generate the SDK you must build the code by running ``mvn install`` in the **sdk/** directory.

 This will build all examples and put them into a zip release and a folder which you can find under **sdk/sdk-package/target/**.